Chinese spring offensive: PVA attacks the Kansas Line (23–24 April)

-PVA following the withdrawal of the US 24th and 25th Infantry Divisions finally reestablished contact with small, groping attacks near midnight on the 23rd.
+Following the withdrawal of the US 24th and 25th Infantry Divisions the PVA finally reestablished contact with small, groping attacks near midnight on the 23rd.
 Almost at the same hour, far harder attacks struck the ROK 1st Division and British 29th Brigade along the Imjin, particularly their neighboring interior units, the 12th ROK Regiment and the British brigade's isolated Gloster battalion at Solma-ri.
 The midnight exploratory probes in the eastern half of the Corps' sector developed into strong but not overpowering daytime assaults by three divisions against the 24th Infantry on the right of the 25th Division and on the entire front of the 24th Division.
 The 179th Division seized Hill 664, the highest ground in the 24th Infantry sector, but failed in daylong attacks to dislodge the regiment and two reinforcing battalions of the 27th Infantry from a new line established in the foothills of the high feature.
 Forces of the 80th and 59th Divisions kept the 24th Division's front under pressure all day, but only the 80th attacking the 19th Infantry made any penetrations, all shallow.
 Counterattacks by regimental reserve forces eliminated all of them.
 Of more concern was a visible enemy buildup in front of the division, particularly ahead of the 21st Infantry on the right flank.